What is middleware?

 - IBM with IBM Worklight, which is used for developing cross-platform mobile applications.

-- Microsoft with Microsoft BizTalk, which is used for integration hubs.
+- Microsoft with Microsoft BizTalk, which is used for integration hubs and inter-organizational middleware systems.

 - SAP with SAP NetWeaver Mobile for mobile applications.